Beautiful Villages near Porto

 © João Morgado

-I have only been to Santo Tirso a couple of times but it was enough to catalogue it as one of the most beautiful villages near Porto.
+I have only been to Santo Tirso a handful of times but it was enough to catalogue it as one of the most beautiful villages near Porto because it has some fantastic convents, such as São Bento monastery.

 It is also home to an unusual open air museum dedicated to contemporary sculptures, that are spread across town.
 You can find more information about this project on the MIEC museum, which was designed by the famous architects Siza Vieira and Souto de Moura.